Tunja Airport

 Temperature & Moisture

-Temperature is 24°C (75°F) with a dewpoint of 23°C. The temperature-dewpoint spread is very narrow, indicating saturated or near-saturated air.
-Fog formation or low cloud development is likely.
+Temperature is 27°C (81°F) with a dewpoint of 23°C. The narrow temperature-dewpoint spread suggests high humidity and potential for visibility restrictions, especially during cooling periods.
 High temperatures at this elevation may result in significant density altitude effects.
 Pilots should calculate density altitude and adjust performance expectations accordingly.

 Pilot Recommendations